-There are currently three main classes in the sensory department (S1 – S3).
-Each class provides discrete provision based on the needs of the pupils.
-S1 broadly caters for pupils with profound intellectual and multiple difficulties (PIMD), including those with autism.
-S2 caters for pupils with severe learning difficulties, complex communication and autism and S3 is a discrete class for pupils with PMLD.
-Historically, YMH had a large cohort of pupils with moderate learning difficulties.
-However, due to a changing population of pupils in the school and increase in those with SLD and PMLD, there are now two additional classes which also follow the sensory curriculum.
-One of these classes is based in the Key Stage 3 department, catering for pupils with SLD and autism.
-The other class is based in the Post 16 department and caters for pupils with PIMD and SLD.
+Classes provide discrete provision based on the needs of the pupils and broadly caters for pupils with profound intellectual and multiple difficulties (PMLD), including those with autism.
+There is an Autism class which caters for pupils with severe learning difficulties, complex communication and autism and have a class for pupils with PMLD.
+Historically, when school first opened and due to the amalgamation, there was a large cohort of pupils with moderate learning difficulties.
+However, due to a changing population of pupils in the school and increase in those with SLD and PMLD, we have additional classes which also follow the sensory curriculum.
+One of these classes is based in the Key Stage 3 department, catering for pupils with SLD and autism and there is another based in the Post 16 department

-There are currently 2 classes (H1-H2) this current school year in the department.
-In KS4 the Students follow a differentiated curriculum encompassing the Entry Pathways qualification.
-KS4 students have access to one Option afternoon a week.
+In KS4 the pupils follow a differentiated curriculum.
+KS4 pupils have access to one Option afternoon a week.
 The afternoon is PE/Sports and Arts based.
-The department is primarily made up of pupils with more moderate learning difficulties (MLD) and Behavioural and Emotional Social Difficulties (BESD) and now has a Year 10 class of learners with severe learning difficulties.
+The department used to be primarily made up of pupils with more moderate learning difficulties and Behavioural and Emotional Social Difficulties (BESD) but as school has evolved classes are now predominantly learners with severe learning difficulties.

-The department focuses on developing independence and promoting functional literacy and numeracy skills.
-The students follow a varied programme which aims to prepare the young people for life beyond school.
+There are two sixth form classes and the focus is on developing independence and promoting functional literacy and numeracy skills.
+The pupils follow a varied programme which aims to prepare the young people for life beyond school.
 As part of the transition process, classes access local college provision 1 day a week.
 College link courses are planned on an individualised basis.
-Our H3 class this year will be following a semi formal curriculum in line with our Sensory Department.
+We have a post 16 sensory class which are following a semi formal curriculum in line with our Sensory Department.

-PSE and careers planning is an integral part of the curriculum and students follow individualised work experience, volunteering, and transport training programmes.
-Student achievement is accredited through ASDAN Personal Progress, PSD and Employability qualifications.
+PSE and careers planning is an integral part of the curriculum and pupils follow individualised work experience, volunteering, and transport training programmes.
 Curriculum enrichment is provided through a range of termly options.
-Students can develop their own learning pathway by making choices of options 3 afternoons a week.
+Pupils can develop their own learning pathway by making choices of options 3 afternoons a week.
 The options change termly to cover the 6 areas of learning from the Curriculum for Wales.
-Students have the opportunity to work towards the Duke of Edinburgh Award Scheme and the environmental John Muir award scheme.